itsaboutcode/fullstackopen/README.md

 ### [ES/JS Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)

-- In programming, you try to breakdown your problems in small chunks and spread it over multiple files so that you can share it across projects and within project.
+- In programming, you try to break down your problems into small chunks and spread them over multiple files so that you can share them across projects and within projects.

 - In js, when you create a file, it's called a `module.`

-- To use functions, classes, variables, constants in other files, you need to know how to export them so that other modules can import it and use them.
+- To use functions, classes, variables, and constants in other files, you need to know how to export them so that other modules can import them and use them.

 #### Exporting Module Feature

-- You can export functions, var, let, const and classes.
+- You can export functions, var, let, const, and classes.

-- You put `export` keyword before the functions, var, let, const and classes.
+- You put the `export` keyword before the functions, var, let, const and classes.

--  you can't use export inside a function.
+- You can't use export inside a function.

 -  A more convenient way of exporting all the items you want to export is to use a **single export statement** at the **end of your module file**, followed by a comma-separated list of the features you want to export wrapped in curly braces

 ```js